Ann Lee: Move to America

 It is claimed that Shakers in New Lebanon, New York, experienced a 10-year period of revelations in 1837 called the Era of Manifestations.
 It was also referred to as Mother Ann's Work.
 However, the Shakers' numbers dwindled with time, and soon the religion gradually all but disappeared.
-In total 19 official communities were established in the Northeast with roughly 6,000 members prior to the civil war.
+In total 19 official communities were established in the Northeast additional added in Florida with roughly 6,000 members prior to the Civil War.

 Shaker beliefs

-Shaker beliefs are aligned heavily with those of the Quakers, such as gender equality, community and pacifism; however, the Shakers differ from the Quakers in their belief in celibacy.
+Shaker beliefs were aligned heavily with those of the Quakers, such as gender equality, community and pacifism; however, the Shakers differed from the Quakers in their belief in celibacy.

 Lee believed that celibacy was preferable to marriage, and within marriage, sex was only appropriate for the procreation of children.
-After her marriage and the birth and death of four infant children, Lee thought that God was punishing her for engaging in sexual relations with her husband.
+After her marriage and the death of four infant children, Lee thought that God was punishing her for engaging in sexual relations with her husband.

-The Shakers were incredibly focused on a utopian community where everything was shared and everyone supported.
+The Shakers were focused on creating a utopian community where everything was shared and everyone supported.
 They gathered in villages and lived in dormitory-style homes, encouraging celibacy.
 Due to the lack of sexual relations, the Shakers adopted children, and when they reached the age of 21 allowed them to choose to stay in the faith or leave to explore other things, giving the religion a way to continue through generations.
-Additionally, they worked hard to find converts.
+They also worked hard to find converts.

+Shaker inventions

-The Shakers are known for their industry and inventions, including the screw propeller, Babbitt metal, automatic spring and turbine waterwheel.
-They were the first to package and sell seeds, and were once the largest producers of medicinal herbs.
-Additionally, they were known for their dances and songs as folk art and their craftsmanship.
-Shaker furniture is prized today due to its functional beauty and lasting nature.
+The Shakers were known for their industry and their inventions, including the clothespin, screw propeller, perfecting Babbitt metal, the automatic spring and turbine waterwheel.
+The Shakers were the first to sell seeds in envelope packages.

+Shaker furniture is valued today for its functionality and lasting nature.